Faith and Devotion

 This character is well aware of the power of Ritual and Prayer, and he allows them their due important place in his life.
 During rituals, bow your head to show your Spiritual Faith to the character performing the ritual.

-Spiritual characters gain the Prayer ability.
+Spiritual characters gain the Prayer ability once per day.
 The character may prepare in the method their religion dictates for success in a single specific situation or goal.
 This takes several forms, such as a prayer to the Lord in the Benalian Faith, or deep meditation in Aab’oran.
 This requires at least a few minutes of uninterrupted preparation some time before committing to the action in question and should be roleplayed and then submitted as a special Task, describing what they pray for.
 In a situation such as Trials, where the prayer is made in front of a staff member and immediately before the event they wish to become Devoted, the Task is unnecessary.

 When a future moment that same event arises that relates directly to the outcome that was the subject of the prayer, the character may enter the Devoted state, as described above.

 Additionally, a character may pray for Providence– that is for some specific thing to happen in the world that they have seemingly no control over.
 Providence is never guaranteed and will often present itself innocuously even when it does occur.
 A Prayer for Providence is submitted in the same way, using a Task.

 You may only use this in one such situation at a time until new preparations are made, and only once per day.
 The Zeal Skill may increase the effectiveness of this ability.